-The island of St. John is located in the Caribbean Sea, approximately 45 east of Puerto Rico, 4 miles east of St. Thomas (United State Virgin Islands) and 4 miles southwest of the island of Tortola (British Virgin Islands).
-Just over 19 square miles in area and with a population of 4,170, St. John is the smallest of the three U.S Virgin islands.
-The island has two main town centers: Cruz Bay and Coral Bay.
-Approximately 60% of the island's total landmass is protected national park land.
-The U.S. Census Bureau divides Saint John into 4 sub-districts:
+The island of St. John is located in the Caribbean Sea, approximately 45 east of Puerto Rico, 4 miles east of Saint Thomas (United State Virgin Islands) and 4 miles southwest of the island of Tortola (British Virgin Islands).
+Just over 19 square miles in area and with a population of 4,170, Saint John is the smallest of the three U.S Virgin islands.
+The island has two main town centers; Cruz Bay and Coral Bay.
+The majority of the remaining island landmass is designated national park land.
+Approximately 60% of the islands total landmass is protected national park.
+The U.S. Census Bureau divides Saint John into 4 sub districts: